Distances and Trees in Dense Subsets of $\mathbb{Z}^d$: Proof of Proposition

-noting that the summability assumption on $f$ ensures that the series defining $\widehat{f}$ converges uniformly to a continuous function on the torus $\T^d$, which we will freely identify with the unit cube $[0,1)^d$ in $\R^d$.
+noting that the support assumption on $f$ ensures that the series defining $\widehat{f}$ converges uniformly to a continuous function on the torus $\T^d$, which we will freely identify with the unit cube $[0,1)^d$ in $\R^d$.